ITV News Tyne Tees: Overview

-The "Tyne Tees" news service transmits to County Durham, North Yorkshire, Northumberland and Tyne and Wear.
+The Tyne Tees news service transmits to Tyne and Wear, County Durham, Northumberland, Teesside, the Alston area of Cumbria, and parts of North Yorkshire.

+In some (but not all) areas of North Yorkshire viewers have their aerials point to Bilsdale TV transmitter that broadcasts ITV News Tyne Tees, however most viewers in the county point their aerial to the Emley Moor or Oliver's Mount Transmitter to watch ITV News Calendar from Leeds.
+Viewers in Scarborough and some in Filey receive ITV News Calendar from the relay transmitter at Oliver's Mount.

 History

 1959–1996

 On 15 January 1959, the original Tyne Tees Television news service was launched with short evening bulletins and a weekly magazine programme, North East Roundabout which was broadcast each Friday.
-On 30 March 1964, it begun airing nightly with the modified name North East Newsview.
+On 30 March 1964, it began airing nightly with the modified name North East Newsview.
 In 1969, the station's first colour television news programme was broadcast under the new name of Today at Six.
-From 6 September 1976, Tyne Tees' longest running news programme Northern Life aired with notable presenters including Paul Frost and Pam Royle.
+From 6 September 1976, Tyne Tees' longest-running news programme Northern Life aired with notable presenters including Paul Frost and Pam Royle.
 On 5 October 1992 this was replaced by Tyne Tees Today (and from 31 March 1993 a sub-regional service would be known as Network North for South of the region only).
-In November 1995 both Tyne Tees Today and Network North were renamed to Tyne Tees News although separate news services for the North and South of the region unaffected.
-In January 1996 this was joined by lifestyle programme Tonight.
+In November 1995 both Tyne Tees Today and Network North were renamed to Tyne Tees News although separate editions for the North and South of the region were retained.
+In January 1996 this was joined by lifestyle programme, Tonight.

 1996–2005

-On Monday 2 September 1996 following the defection of the popular Mike Neville to Tyne Tees from the BBC's Look North after 32 years, North East Tonight was launched, replacing two separate news services and a lifestyle programme.
+On Monday 2 September 1996, following the defection of the popular Mike Neville to Tyne Tees from the BBC's Look North after 32 years, North East Tonight was launched, replacing the two separate news services and the lifestyle programme, Tonight.